Listening and Experience

 So how do you actually hear something?
 Not just how sound causes the ear to generate nerve impulses sent to the brain – that’s physics and physiology – but what causes you to be aware of sound, and to actually experience it?

-At the most basic level hearing sense experience itself isn’t revealed to you as an object.
-When you hear music this hearing isn’t available to you as yet another object of awareness that is “like” the music – if you take that perspective to its ultimate conclusion you run into an infinite regression.
+At the most basic level the experience of hearing isn’t revealed to you as an object.
+In other words, when you hear music this hearing isn’t available to you as yet another object of awareness that is “like” the music.
+If you take that assumption to its ultimate conclusion you run into an infinite regression.
 Neither is your hearing simply absent; we can after all hear sounds.
-Rather, your hearing reveals itself in the music’s appearing to you audibly.
-To use a grammatical metaphor, your awareness of music is a transitive or object-directed awareness based upon intention, but hearing itself is intransitive and reflexive.
+Rather, hearing reveals itself via sounds known through the fifth aggregate, consciousness.
+This aggregate is sometimes referred to as awareness.
+To use a grammatical metaphor, our awareness of music is an intransitive, receptive process.
 The same is true for the other five senses.
-(Thanks to Evan Thompson for laying the foundations of this analysis in his book Waking, Dreaming, Being.)

-The experience of sound is also dependent upon conditions, such as the presence of music, previous experiences listening to music, and other mental factors, i.e., the content, and the attendant processes of the aggregates, which captures how we relate to it.
-The whole complex of mental processes is conjoined whereby the music impinging upon your ears will be recognized (or not), remembered, and conceptualized.
+The experience of sound is also dependent upon conditions, such as the presence of music, previous experiences listening to music, and other mental factors, i.e., the content, and the attendant processes of the aggregates.
+These capture how we relate to it.
+The whole complex of mental processes is conjoined whereby the music impinging upon our ears will be recognized (or not), remembered, and conceptualized.
 Conversely, the physically and mentally presented aspects of sound are dependent upon sound consciousness for them to be experienced.
 Both sound consciousness and the physically and mentally presented aspects of a sound arise together, and are thus dependent upon each other; this is an example of dependent co-arising.
 It is the interplay of these two complementary processes that makes up the listening experience.
-These processes follow one another so rapidly that we believe we instantaneously “hear” music.
+These processes follow one another so rapidly that we believe we instantaneously hear music.

 --

-Another source of the consonance or dissonance that drives our reactions toward music is in the interaction between how we see ourselves via our musical tastes and previous experiences, and how things actually are in the moment as we are listening.
-By non-judgmentally listening we are more able to see things as they truly are – just sound, just music – and not get carried away by what we hear because of dissonance (or consonance) arising between our personal conceptions of “good” or “bad” and present-moment experience.
+Another source of the consonance or dissonance that drives our reactions toward music is in the interaction between how we see ourselves through our musical tastes and previous experiences, and how things actually are in the moment while we are listening.
+By non-judgmentally listening we are more able to see things as they truly are – just sound, just music – and not get carried away by what we hear because of dissonance (or consonance) arising between our personal conceptions of good or bad and present-moment experience.
 This allows us to investigate unfamiliar and possibly interesting time signatures, chordal structures, or even new musical genres, as well as plumb new depths in cherished and familiar music.

 Here’s the catch: Even though we understand intellectually that we are aging, and our bodies are changing, we generally see everything else about ourselves as an unchanging continuum over time.
-We label ourselves as a person who is happy, or open-minded, or generous, or successful, or hands-on, or an intellectual, or an excellent musician, or someone with excellent musical tastes (whatever those tastes may be).
+We label ourselves as a person who is happy, or open-minded, or generous, or successful, or hands-on, or an intellectual, or an excellent musician, or someone with superb taste in music (whatever that taste may be).
 We tend to accept these as static attributes.
-We seem them as part of “us,” or even “as us.”
+We seem them as part of ‘us’, or ‘of us’.
 Consequently, if anyone questions our taste in music we are inclined to defend it, or even see that questioning as a personal attack.
 But in fact it’s merely a view that differs from our own.
-Our reaction arises due to fixed ideas about ourselves that we cling to.
+Our reaction arises due to fixed ideas about ourselves that we cling to colliding with other information.
+It’s just thoughts chasing after previous thoughts.

 A more helpful perspective is seeing these attributes of our personality through the framework of the aggregates.
-We can investigate the elements of personality and see how they continually change over time, like when we are alone versus when we are with friends, or at work, with our family, or in some other setting.
+We can investigate the elements of personality and see directly how they continually change over time, like when we are alone versus when we are with friends, or at work, with our family, or in some other setting.
 Each situation draws upon certain patterns of thought, speech, and action that fit in that moment, then are set aside when moving on to the next role.
+We manifest a variety of identities / roles throughout the day.

-Not having to present to ourselves to the world as a fixed and unchanging “me” frees us to experiences sound and music in that moment.
+Not having to present to ourselves to the world as a fixed and unchanging ‘me’ frees us to experiences sound and music in that moment.
 We can answer the question, “What music do you like?” with “I like… music.”
 By holding on less tightly to “this particular music defines me” we become less prone to sparking the dissonance between how we see ourselves as a listener and how sound and music unfold; between how we see ourselves and the world and how the world actually is.
 And that is freeing.
 It opens us up to new possibilities in music, both familiar and unfamilar.
+It opens us up to life.

 --